rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

 #        usecase    Can be one of secure-key-caching,sgx-attestation,sgx-orchestration-k8s,sgx-virtualization,csp,enterprise
 ./skc-bootstrap.sh up <all/usecase of choice>

-#NOTE: The isecl-scheduler will not be deployed in case of multi-node K8s as there is dependency on the NFS server IHUB public key to be copied from NFS to k8s master to allow the successful installation of isecl-scheduler.
-Post update of the isecl-k8s-skc.env for IHUB_PUB_KEY_PATH on K8s master, user needs to run the following
+#NOTE: The isecl-scheduler will not be deployed in case of multi-node K8s as there is dependency on the NFS server IHUB public key to be copied from NFS to K8s control-plane to allow the successful installation of isecl-scheduler.
+Post update of the isecl-k8s-skc.env for IHUB_PUB_KEY_PATH on K8s control-plane, user needs to run the following
 ./skc-bootstrap.sh up isecl-scheduler
 ```